lethal-guitar/RigelEngine/README.md

 This project is a re-implementation of the game [Duke Nukem II]( https://en.wikipedia.org/wiki/Duke_Nukem_II), originally released by Apogee Software in 1993.
-RigelEngine works as a drop-in replacement for the original executable: It reads the original data files and offers the same experience (plus some improvements), but runs natively on modern operating systems, and is written in modern C++ code with a completely new architecture under the hood.
+RigelEngine works as a drop-in replacement for the original executable: It reads the original data files and offers the same experience (with some improvements), but runs natively on modern operating systems, and is written in modern C++ code with a completely new architecture under the hood.
 It is similar to projects like [Omnispeak](https://davidgow.net/keen/omnispeak.html) or [Commander Genius](http://clonekeenplus.sourceforge.net), which do the same thing for the Commander Keen series of games.